edisedis777/HexHive/README.md

 - Submit a pull request with a brief explanation of what you’ve added or improved.
 - Whether it’s a bug fix, a new feature, or a wild customization, all contributions are appreciated!

-### License
-This project is licensed under the MIT License.

 ### Credits
 HexHive draws inspiration from the wild, wonderful world of bees.

+### License
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.

 <div align="right">